Beyond Diagnosis: Evaluating Multimodal LLMs for Pathology Localization in Chest Radiographs: Discussion

 \paragraph{Limitations} Our study has several limitations.
 Our analysis focused on one dataset given the need for localized annotations and meaningful benchmark comparisons.
 Future work could extend our analysis pipeline to other datasets and tasks.
 Furthermore, some pathologies in the CheXlocalize dataset have a small image count, leading to large error bars for the results for those pathologies.
+We included these pathologies because they still reveal meaningful model behavior, as illustrated in Fig. \ref{fig:error_examples} where GPT-4 and GPT-5 localize a lung pathology to the shoulder.
 Another challenge lies in the variability of ground truth annotation sizes across images and pathologies, which makes it difficult to define a hit rate metric that robustly captures all scenarios.
 Additionally, while interpretable, hit rate metrics sacrifice the flexibility and granularity offered by other localization metrics, such as IoU.
-Finally, although our goal was to assess default out-of-the-box performance on the proposed task, more extensive prompt engineering could be explored in the future.
+Finally, although we explored different prompting strategies, more extensive prompt engineering could be explored in the future.

 \paragraph{Conclusion} Systematically evaluating foundation models will be increasingly important as AI is integrated into clinical settings.
 Beyond our current findings, the proposed analysis pipeline can be leveraged to probe the spatial reasoning of foundation models more broadly.
 A deeper understanding of the strengths and limitations of emerging models will be essential for guiding algorithm improvements and ensuring safe, effective clinical use.